How to Spot an App Store “Shill” Review

-There are now over 300,000 apps available in the Apple App Store.
+300,000 900,000 apps available in the Apple App Store.
 With that number of apps available and new ones being released every day, it’s difficult for a developer to get exposure and chart placement for their apps.
 Getting an app into a category’s Top 100 in the App Store gives apps greater visibility and exposure and can mean the difference between selling thousands of copies of an app or dozens.
-A few unscrupulous developers resort to fake “shill” reviews in order to improve chart position and increase sales.
+A few unscrupulous developers resort to fake or “shill” App Store reviews in order to improve chart position and increase sales.

 Nearly all of the developers in the App Store do not do this — their reviews, good or bad, are authentic.
 While not a widespread problem, shill reviews undermine the integrity of the user review process of the App Store.
 Creating fake reviews to drive up traffic increases sales and chart rankings, but it also rewards these unscrupulous developers.
 It also takes up chart slots that could go to honest developers who play the rules.